 After you have selected cases for analysis, you will probably want to continue your analysis with all the cases.
-To do this, click on DATA, then on SELECT CASES, and then click on the circle to the left of All Cases.
-Click on OK and SPSS will select all the cases in the data file.
+To do this, click on Data, then on Select Cases, and then click on the circle to the left of All Cases.
+Click on OK and IBM SPSS will select all the cases in the data file.
 This is very important.
 If you don't do this, you will continue to work with just the cases you have selected.
-This will work only if you selected Unfiltered in the Select Cases box when you began using select cases.
-If you selected Deleted, then you will have to get another copy of the data file by clicking on FILE and then on OPEN.
+This will work only if you selected filter out unselected cases in the Select Cases box when you began using select cases.
+If you selected delete unselected cases, you will have to get another copy of the data file by clicking on File and then on Open.